trox115/Barber-Api/README.md

 # Barber Booking App - API

 An app that allows users to book a barber.
-The purpose of the entire project is to work with a full-stack ( Ruby on Rails and React ).
+The purpose of the entire project is to work with a Full-Stack (Ruby on Rails and React).
-On a new version it will allow the barber to register too (Front End).
+On a new version it will allow the barber to register too (Front-End).
 But since this is the API, you can do it here.
 This is just the API

 ## Built With